PreciousEbu/PreciousEbu/README.md

 - Microsoft Excel
 - PostgreSQL

+## Portfolio🏆

+- To explore my projects and my portfolio, kindly visit my portfolio site at https://preciousebu.github.io/

+## Collaboration 🤝

-💞️ I’m looking to collaborate on projects and gain valuable experience
+- I’m open to collaborate on projects, learn and gain valuable experience

-📫 You can reach me via mail @ preciousaebu@gmail.com
+📫 You can also reach me via mail @ preciousaebu@gmail.com
 <!---
 PreciousEbu/PreciousEbu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.